mstksg/inCode/copy/entries/singletons-2.md

 ### Sing

-The crux of everything is the `Sing :: Type -> Type` indexed type.
+The crux of everything is the `Sing :: k -> Type` kind-indexed injective type family.
 If you see a value of type `Sing s`, you should really just think "a runtime witness for `s`".
 If you see:

 ```haskell
 lockAnyDoor :: Sing s -> Door s -> Door 'Locked